j3rrywan9/scala-study/doc/sbt.md

 sourceDirectory := new File(baseDirectory.value, "src")
 ```

+#### Filtering the source you want

+But sometimes you also want to have source code generated.
+sbt supports that through so-called managed sources.
+For now all you need to understand is that sources are distinguished into unmanaged - those you write - and managed - those that are generated.

+For the unmanaged sources, sbt further applies filters to include and exclude source files.
+You've already seen the default directories where you put your Scala and Java sources.
+Using the filters, sbt determines which files from these directories should be treated as sources and which ones should be ignored.
+By default the `include-filter` setting is initialized with a filter that includes all *.scala and *.java files, and the `exclude-filter` setting excludes any hidden files - for example, those starting with a dot (.).

+Exclude filters take precedence over include filters.
+The actual implementation runs the include filter first and then checks the exclude filter, leading to any excludes overriding the includes.

 ### Depending on libraries

 It's practically impossible these days to work on a project without relying on libraries or other projects.
+sbt provides a pretty robust way to specify dependencies, so figure 4.5 digs into it using the `inspect tree compile:dependencyClasspath`.

 The dependencies are split into two parts:
 * **Internal dependencies** - These are the dependencies between projects defined in the current sbt build.